Rookout/docs/docs/introduction.md

 ## Rookout hands-on Tutorial

 In this tutorial you will be able to debug a simple sandbox application we wrote for you.
-The sandbox application in Node.JS and Python flavors, and can easily be deployed using a provided Docker image.
+The sandbox application is available in Java, Node.JS and Python flavors, and can easily be deployed using a provided Docker image.
 Before moving forward, make sure you have a [Rookout account](https://www.rookout.com/trial/)

 ### Prerequisites